eneuscamman/cgaows/README.txt

 #### Calculating cusp parameters in PYTHON ####
 ###############################################

 1.)
+To test the calculation of the cusp parameters via
+    python in the base cgaows/ directory run:

+    >> python -m examples.neon.test_cusp_params

+    this generates, and saves to files in the output path defined in examples/neon/test_cusp_params.py, all the
+    cusping parameters that would by provided to a VMC sampling framework

+    The unittest compares the newly calculated set of cusp parameters (cusp_coeff_mat.txt) to the reference result
+    in example/neon/cusp_coeff_mat.txt.
+All txt files could
+    be compare, however that is not currently implemented

+    Note: this step uses multiprocessing to calculate the cusp parameters.
+With multiprocessing this
+          step takes ~10s on a desktop

-Example input for neon provided in examples/neon/input.py
+2.)
+An example input for neon is provided in
-    containing the minimum required information needed
+    examples/neon/input.py, containing the minimum
+    required information needed
     (ie nuclear positions, nuclear charges, basis set)

-    To replicate example, in examples/neon/:
+    To reproduce the reference data used to compare the result of the unittest in 1.), in examples/neon/ run:

+    >> python input.py

-       Call "input.py" to generate the cusp information as txt files which will then be read into  C++ code.
+    to generate the cusp information as txt files which will then be read into  C++ code.

     # Not sure if this is True?? - TKQ
-    #You need to have multiprocessing functional in your python set up.

-2.)
-To test the calculation of the cusp parameters via python
-    unittest (in src/cusped_orbital.py):
-    >> python example/neon/test_cusp_params.py

 ###############################################
 ############## Running C++ Code ###############